Arrive at any time. There are no activities planned until an evening welcome meeting.

 Enjoy a day-trip to quaint Matsumoto and visit one of Japan's most treasured castles.
 Return to Nagano and explore historic Zenkoji Temple.

 Travel to Otsu in Shiga prefecture, located on the banks of Lake Biwa, Japan's largest freshwater lake.
-Visit an onsen and relax with a dip in the healing waters of these Japanese style hot springs, before heading out to enjoy a delicious bowl of Ramen for dinner.
+Settle in and relax with a stroll around this picturesque lake before heading out to enjoy a delicious bowl of Ramen for dinner.

 Grab a quick breakfast before heading off, on a long travel day.
 In the late afternoon, arrive in the quaint city of Hagi, a former castle town that boasts feudal architecture.
 Take part in a welcome ceremony with the local residents, and meet your host family at a community homestay, a G Adventures for Good project.
 Get to know each other as you enjoy dinner together.

 Explore rural Hagi on a guided morning cycle, spotting samurai architecture along the way.
 On return, experience authentic Japanese countryside life by partaking in seasonal activities with the community.
 Return to your homestay in the late afternoon and enjoy dinner with your host family.

 Bid farewell to your host family after enjoying breakfast together.
 Later, travel to Miho-misumi by train, taking in scenic views along the way.
 Learn the art of making "washi," a UNESCO-recognized traditional Japanese paper before continuing to the seaside town of Tottori.